MURP, UCLA Luskin School of Public Affairs

-BA Urban and Environmental Policy, Occidental College; MURP, UCLA
+B.A. in Urban and Environmental Policy, Occidental College

 Areas of Interest:Social Movements, shifting suburbs, transportation justice

-Madeline Wander is a UCLA Urban Planning doctoral student and a graduate student researcher at the UCLA Lewis Center for Regional Policy Studies.
-Her research examines transportation disparities and justice amidst the changing geography of low-income communities of color from cities to suburbs.
+Madeline Wander is a UCLA Urban Planning PhD student and a graduate student researcher at the UCLA Institute of Transportation Studies.
+Her research examines transportation disparities and justice amidst the changing geography of low-income communities of color, particularly in suburbs.
 Madeline holds a BA in Urban and Environmental Policy from Occidental College and a Master’s in Urban and Regional Planning from UCLA.
 Madeline sits on the Board of Directors of the Center on Race, Poverty, and the Environment.